-Good gay feature films are often hard to come by – which is what makes Summer Storm such an enjoyable treat. since the release of this classic German gay movie in the autumn of 2004 which is still a popular favourite at Film Festivals around the world.
+Good gay feature films are often hard to come by – which is what makes Summer Storm such an enjoyable treat. of the release of this classic German gay movie in the autumn of 2004, which is still a popular favourite at Film Festivals around the world.
+Summer Storm also topped our recent list of All Time Great Gay Movies.

 In Summer Storm, Marco has created a coming of age adventure that touches the soul and tickles the funny bone.
 Set at a summer camp for rowers, best friends Tobi and Achim share a bond that goes beyond friendship: They’re soul mates.
 But the arrival of a competing team of rowers who all happen to be gay awakens something in Tobi, and life as he knows it is about to change forever.